o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 ### Object detection
 Python scripts of Single Shot MultiBox Detector (SSD) are cloned from [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch).
-This module detects multiple objects in tray.
+This module detects multiple objects in a tray.
 A list of bounding boxes, classes, and confidences are returned.

 ### Pose estimation
-This component feeds the output of object detection, a list of bounding box and object class id, and estimates accurate pose (x,y,theta) of targets in image coordinate system.
+This component estimates accurate pose (x,y,theta) of **small targets** in image coordinate system.
+It feeds the output of the object detection module, a list of bounding box and object class id.

 You can try this component using the following commands:
 ```